-Your school needs more technology resources, but your district can’t afford them.
+Your school needs technology resources now more than ever, but your district can’t afford them.
 What do you do?

 Start writing your grant, says Sheryl Abshire, a veteran K-12 educator and accomplished grant writer.

 Edtech grants are a great way to fill the gap between what a school needs and what a district can afford.
 They’re widely available from government, corporations and foundations, and they can deliver funding for hardware, technology-related professional development, even a broader technology program.

 “There’s more money out there than you have time to write for,” says Abshire, chief technology officer for the Calcasieu Parish School Board in Lake Charles, Louisiana.
 “You can find funding for whatever you want to do.”